entity-toolkit/entity/README.md

 - [x] `Kokkos` unit tests
 - [ ] `Kokkos` GPU unit tests
 - [ ] decide on memory structure (simulation -> meshblock -> fields -> tiles etc)
+- [ ] field/array fillers with particular regions `i1min:i1max, i2min:i2max`
+- [ ] in `Domain` add some sort of verifier for extents in particular coordinate systems
-- [ ] write domain class object and converters from cells to coords and back
+- [x] write domain class object and converters from cells to coords and back
+- [ ] `std::variant`, `std::visit` and `std::get` for parameter lists and for list of particle quantities

 ---